Explore Developer Center's New Chatbot! MongoDB AI Chatbot can be accessed at the top of your navigation to answer all your MongoDB questions.

 Currently, the best practice advice for the usage of MongoClient is to give it a singleton lifetime scope.
 However, some issues were seen which require per-instance scope as lifetime scope was causing excessive memory usage and undisposed resources.

-Now, MongoClient implements IDisposable which means that the class and any classes that implement the IMongoClient interface have access to a Dispose() method.
-Calling this method will dispose of the underlying cluster and connections to the MongoDB server.
+Now, an experimental feature has been introduced where a new MongoClient implements IDisposable which means that the class and any classes that implement the IMongoClient interface have access to a Dispose() method.
+Once disposed, any member connections will result in a ObjectDisposedException

 Date and time improvements